Enjoy spotting dragonflies and damselflies, or interested to learn more about them?

 You can also learn more about our common dragonflies and damselflies through our interactive e-learning module.

-Dragonfly Watch March 2023 will take place from 11 March (Saturday) to 19 March (Sunday).
-Registration is now closed, please join us again in August!
+Dragonfly Watch March 2024 will take place from 2 March (Saturday) to 10 March (Sunday) and it is open for experienced volunteers only.

 What is the Dragonfly Watch all about?